yassineelhallaoui/Ganges-River-Water-Analysis-and-Visualization/README.md

 Satellite imagery and weather data are retrieved from relevant sources.

 2. Preprocessing:
-Data preprocessing involves tasks such as extracting relevant bands from satellite imagery and converting temperature units.
+Data preprocessing involves tasks such as extracting relevant bands from satellite imagery and dealing with weather data and converting necessary units.

 3. Analysis:
 Statistical analysis and correlation studies are conducted to derive insights.